plastic-cup/Week-2-API/README.md

 ###How to use?
 *Search for Instagram picture by hashtag(#)
 *Select a picture
 *Change the apperance of the picture by selecting different filters!

 ##Filters
-3 Different filters:
+5 different filters:
-*Greyscale
-*Sepia
-*Invert
+* Greyscale
+* Sepia
+* Invert
+* Blur
+* Saturate

-Achieved by manipulationg pixels
+Achieved by ~~placing images onto html5 canvas and manipulating pixels in JS~~

+*We originally wrote javascript filter functions to manipulate the pixels.
+Then we ran into problems with the canvas and Instagram permissions.
+We ended up having to use built-in CSS filters*

 ##Testing & Test Driven Development

-Testing -> based on user strories
+Testing -> based on user stories
 User stories -> failing tests -> code -> passing test

-Test may be seen & accessed from our GitHub Repo
+Tests may be seen & accessed from our GitHub Repo

 ##Links: